Skip to main content

 download <remote>Download a file

-shellOpen an interactive session (SSH shell)
+shellOpen an interactive SSH session

 Task Management